mozilla/uniffi-rs/docs/manual/src/types/uniffi_traits.md

 # Exposing standard Rust traits

-Rust has a number of general purpose traits which add functionality to objects, such as `Debug`, `Display`, etc. It's possible to tell UniFFI that your object implements these traits and to generate FFI functions to expose them to consumers.
+Rust has a number of general purpose traits which add functionality to types, such as `Debug`, `Display`, etc. It's possible to tell UniFFI that your type implements these traits and to generate FFI functions to expose them to consumers.
 Bindings may then optionally generate special methods on the object.